Welcome to the most detailed guide to the modern mtb headset available online—or offline.

 You’ll also notice that any spacers between the bottom of the stem and the dust cap can be turned to the left or right because they are not firmed up against each other or, in the case of one spacer, against the stem at the top and the dust cap at the bottom.

-The fix is to remove the fork and recut an extra 1-3mm off the steerer which will allow the top cap to sit snugly inside the top of the stem.
+The fix is to remove the fork and recut an extra 1-3mm off the steerer which allows the top cap to sit snugly inside the top of the stem.

 Armed with the knowledge gained here, you can now make sure your mtb headset stays in perfect condition.